rene78/BitcoinMythBusters/README.md

 The consumption of energy is an essential requirement to enforce and maintain Bitcoin's unique characteristics - namely, its immutability, openness, borderlessness, decentralization, resistance to censorship, and scarcity.
 Bitcoin miners tend to set up their equipment in places where energy costs are particularly low.
 Renewable energy sources perform remarkably well in this regard.

 The big question, however, is another:
-How much does mankind value a scarce, completely decentralized and censorship resistant monetary system open for everyone - independent of race, personal wealth, or the degree of government incompetency/malignancy?
+How much does mankind value a scarce, completely decentralized and censorship resistant monetary system that is open for everyone - regardless of race, personal wealth, or the degree of government incompetency/malignancy?
 ```
 <details>